rhasspy/gruut/docs/source/index.rst

     from gruut import text_to_phonemes

-    text = 'He wound it around the wound, saying "I read it was $10 to read."'
+    text = uHe wound it around the wound, saying "I read it was $10 to read."u

     for sent_idx, word, word_phonemes in text_to_phonemes(
         text, lang="en-us", phonemizer_args={"model_prefix": "espeak"}